Addiction at Work

 Doctors

-One of the most surprising fields that hosts a large set of addicts is the medical field, specifically doctors.
-An estimated 10% of healthcare professionals abuse drugs.
-That rate is in line with the rate of abuse in the entire general population, itself about 10%.
+One of the most surprising fields that hosts a large set of people with addiction is the medical field, specifically doctors.
+An estimated 10% of healthcare professionals misuse drugs.
+That rate is in line with the rate of misuse in the entire general population, itself about 10%.

-Of that 10% of healthcare professionals who abuse drugs and alcohol, doctors are by far the most affected.
+Of that 10% of healthcare professionals who misuse drugs and alcohol, doctors are by far the most affected.

-Most doctors, however, aren’t abusing drugs for the fun of it.
+Most doctors, however, aren’t misusing drugs for the fun of it.
 The most common reasons physicians use prescription drugs are to manage physical pain, emotional distress, and stressful situations.

-Different types of doctors are more likely to abuse different types of drugs.
+Different types of doctors are more likely to misuse different types of drugs.

-A study published in the Journal of Addictive Diseases compared drug use by health care professions, finding psychiatrists and emergency room doctors used drugs the most, while surgeons abused drugs the least.
+A study published in the Journal of Addictive Diseases compared drug use by health care professions, finding psychiatrists and emergency room doctors used drugs the most, while surgeons misused drugs the least.

 Another study of American surgeons published in JAMA Surgery found 15.4% suffered from an alcohol use disorder.
 Female surgeons (25.6%) were more likely than male surgeons (13.9%) to exhibit symptoms of alcohol addiction.